Ganarjiis Mukhuri: Patriotic Youth Camp

 On May 26, 2007, the Georgian independence day, a "Patriotic Youth Camp" was opened in Ganmukhuri by President Mikhail Saakashvili.
-This summer camp was aimed at young people between the ages of 15 to 20 to take advantage of cultural and sporting activities, and was part of a nationwide program.
+This summer camp was aimed at young people between the ages of 15 and 20 to take advantage of cultural and sporting activities, and was part of a nationwide program.
 Addressing those present, Saakashvili stated that "Georgians, Armenians, Azeris, Jews, Greeks and Ossetians from Tskhinvali will all reside in this camp together.
 We will certainly invite Abkhaz youth from Ochamchire, Gagra and Gudauta".

 United Nations Secretary-General Ban Ki-moon called the Georgian authorities in a report to the UN Security Council to remove the camp: “To reduce the likelihood of incidents, the United Nations is joining the Friends Group in calling on the government of Georgia to move the camp out of the security zone”.
-The UN UNOMIG monitoring mission supervised compliance with the 1994 peace agreement, which stipulated a security zone of 10-15 kilometers on both sides of the conflict border.
+The UN UNOMIG monitoring mission supervised compliance with the 1994 peace agreement, which stipulated a security zone of 10–15 kilometers on both sides of the conflict border.
 This call provoked a vocal response from President Saakashvili.

 The camp was attacked the same year by Russian peacekeepers, who also took Georgian policemen hostage.
 It was one of the incidents that led to mounting tensions between Georgia and Russia in the run-up to the Russo-Georgian war in the summer of 2008, and it also led Georgia to step up its efforts to internationalize peacekeeping.
 On August 18, 2008, the camp was set on fire and destroyed by Abkhaz militias, who occupied the village for 4 weeks after the official end of the 2008 war.